 Additionally, applications that do not provide enough information to confirm an artistic practice will automatically be declined.
 Since we are not requiring work samples or CVs of any kind, please do your best to clearly and briefly explain your practice and immediate needs in the written statements.

 Artist Relief will distribute $5,000 grants to artists facing dire financial emergencies due to COVID-19.
-The fund will operate through September 2020 and will fund at least 100 artists per week.
-The application will be open in cycles based on these exact dates:
+The fund will operate through June 2021 and will fund at least 100 artists per month.
+The application will be open from June 1 - 23 (closes 11:59pm ET).

-At the end of each cycle, applicants who did not receive funding will be notified and encouraged to reapply the following round.
-This system allows us to monitor our capacity as well as maximize each applicant’s opportunity to receive a grant.
-Additionally, reapplying each cycle allows artists to rearticulate their needs as their circumstances change during this pandemic.
 Due to the magnitude of this crisis, we anticipate more requests for funding than there are funds to distribute.
 We recommend that you draft your responses in a separate word processing program and paste it into the Submittable application.
 Please save a copy of your application in the event that you need to reapply.
+Artists who already received an Artist Relief grant are unfortunately not eligible to apply again.
+The hardest part of running this fund has been declining thousands of applicants facing dire need.
+Therefore, we are only providing one-time relief to as many artists as possible.

 Artist Relief strives to ensure that artists of all disciplines across the country, in every region, of every race, gender expression, sexual orientation, disability status, and socioeconomic class, have access to this emergency fund.
-To this end, we are keeping the application open until September and working with community leaders on targeted outreach, to reach communities historically underrepresented and excluded from resources.
 To ensure equitable distribution of funds, we encourage artists of color, native and Indigenous artists, immigrant artists, disabled artists, LGBTQIAP+ artists, and artists working outside of major cities to apply.
 For more information, please visit the FAQ.